PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

 -TODO: let Ai destroy good graves of humans marked cursed
 -TODO: advaned: let AI send out armies to demand or destroy graves of people marked in their village

--TODO: display bestfood again if ate food.
-Its nice to see next food

 - TODO: FIX garlic bug!
 Garlic Bulbs can be pilled.
 Place a Garlic Bulb in a bowl and mash with a round stone to get a Bowl of Garlic Cloves (contains 5 cloves).
 A full Bowl of Garlic Cloves can be used directly on a deep tilled row to plant 5 units of garlic, or each clove can be removed and planted separately, for up to 5 units in a row.
 Water the row to continue the cycle.
 I didn't try planting them separately; just full bowl on tilled row & it only returned one garlic

-- TODO: the ai is filling the available buckets with 1 feed mash, not using for water, etc
-- TODO: sheep don't poop if they have fur; only when they are sheared do they poop
+- TODO: fix placing corn everywhere
+- TODO: fix picking up basket instead of eating from it

-!KILLOBJ --> delete objects around the player
+- TODO: !KILLOBJ --> delete objects around the player